truboxl/boinc-termux-client/README.md

 ## 32bit Android platform support

-<b>Update: This has been fixed since version 7.16.11!
-The client will automatically unset the variable before running 32bit executables if your device is 64bit.</b>

-Certain projects may not provide 64bit version of their project binaries.
-They instead chose to provide 32bit version of the binaries.
-To request downloading 32bit version, add the appropriate `<alt_platform>` in `cc_config.xml`.
+64bit Termux version of BOINC client will request from project server to download and run 32bit project tasks by default.
+Subject to project server availability.
+To disable requesting 32bit tasks, add this line to your `cc_config.xml`.
 Example on an aarch64 Android device:

 ```
 <cc_config>
 <options>
-<alt_platform>arm-android-linux-gnu</alt_platform>
+<no_alt_platform>1</no_alt_platform>
 </options>
 </cc_config>
 ```

-Above is only adding the request to project server.
-To be able to execute in Termux, you need to `unset LD_PRELOAD` before running the BOINC client.
+Termux version of BOINC client will automatically `unset LD_PRELOAD` before running the 32bit tatsk.
 See [termux/termux-app#567](https://github.com/termux/termux-app/issues/567).
-You can also launch the client with support of running 32bit binaries using:

-    $ LD_PRELOAD='' boinc

 ## Auto start BOINC at device boot